Jeff Price joined Beasley Allen’s Toxic Torts Section in November 2012 handling claims related to the devastating BP Oil Spill.

 As part of the firm’s opioid litigation team, Jeff is currently assisting local governments in Alabama, Georgia and Tennessee in addressing harms posed by the nation’s opioid epidemic.
 The team also represents the State of Alabama in its opioid lawsuit against Purdue Pharmaceuticals.
 The opioid lawsuits contend the opioid crisis, which has reached epidemic proportions, was created by the pharmaceutical industry.
 Drug companies flooded the health care system with the highly addictive drugs and their deceptive marketing practices misled the public about the drugs’ safety and effectiveness.
 Responding to the opioid crisis has required local and state governments to sustain economic damages and to continue to bear a significant financial burden.

 Jeff also handles Telephone Consumer Protection Act cases and cases involving nursing home abuse and neglect.

 Highest CPA Exam Score for Alabama 3rd Quarter 2012

 Dean’s List – Five Semesters

 The Montgomery, Alabama, native is also a licensed (inactive) Certified Public Accountant in Alabama.
 He graduated with a B.A. from Tulane University and holds a J.D. from Cumberland School of Law, and an LL.M. in federal taxation from the University of Miami School of Law.

 Jeff is a member of the Alabama State Bar, and is a former associate editor of The American Journal of Trial Advocacy at Cumberland.
 He has returned to Montgomery, where he resides and practices law.
-Jeff enjoys spending time with his fiancée, Kathleen, and dog, Lilly.
+Jeff is married to the former Kathleen Crawley of Prattville, Alabama, and they enjoy spending time with their dog, Lilly.